471654852/BTComputerSwitch/README.md

 # BTComputerSwitch
-A project for ENGR102 Based on Arduino Uno (ATMega 328) &amp; HM-10
+A project for ENGR102 in 2017 Based on Arduino Uno (ATMega 328) &amp; HM-10